Catalonia Travel Guide

-The beautiful Catalonian coastline is home to world renowned resorts such as Salou, Sitges, Tossa de Mar, Cadaqués, Lloret de Mar and Roses located along the famous Costa Brava.
-And if your looking for mountain scenery and being close to nature then a visit to the Catalan Pyrenees is a must.
+The beautiful Catalonian coastline is home to world-renowned resorts such as Salou, Sitges, Tossa de Mar, Cadaqués, Lloret de Mar and Roses located along the famous Costa Brava.
+And if you're looking for mountain scenery and being close to nature then a visit to the Catalan Pyrenees is a must.

 First Class Skiing